dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 In the next section, we'll create the `Worker` widget that will show the portrait and name of our Biz-E bodies.

+{% section %}

 ## Creating the Worker widget

+{% task 'Create the `Worker` widget and use it to some information about a worker' %}

 Now it is time to create our Worker widget.
 For now, this widget will only render static content.
 We will use its properties to allow the application to customize what is rendered.
 Our goal is to end up with something that looks like this:

 <p class="center">![worker_widget](../resources/worker.png)</p>

 The first step is to create the worker widget.
 We will put the implementation in `Worker.ts`.
-As with the `App` widget that we created earlier, we need to add some initial dependencies and the class declaration to `Worker.ts`:
+As with the `App` widget that we created earlier, we need to add some initial dependencies and the class declaration to `Worker.ts`.

+{% instruction 'Add this code:' %}

 ```ts
 import { WidgetBase } from '@dojo/widget-core/WidgetBase';